porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

 1. **Start your first drawings.**
 - Always stick to the defined icon look & feel.
-- Use open vector paths for strokes (path tool, line tool or vector forms) as far as possible in order to be able to edit it easily afterwards (e. g. stroke width).
+- Use open vector paths for strokes (path tool, line tool or vector forms) as far as possible to be able to edit it easily afterward (e. g. stroke width).
 - Try to stick to the pixel grid in favor of a sharp visual appearance.
 - Stick to the basic shapes (violet layers).